-The Graphic Design capstone project provides a simulation of an extended client design project.
+The Graphic Design Capstone Project provides a simulation of an extended client design project.
 Students will take a project from concept to final presentation.
 Students work closely with the department head, interpreting a project brief, developing design elements, and designing a logo, brochure, and package design.
 The project is executed in three stages with feedback and discussion at each stage.
 Students are expected to discuss, present, and critique their work with a high level of professionalism, and implement research strategies that contribute to the overall finished project.

 Course At A Glance